Strategies for managing architectural technical debt that DON’T work

-In our previous blog post we analyzed the causes and symptoms of Architectural Technical Debt and why it ultimately has a highest interest rate than code-level technical debt.
-After all, when we talk about code-level technical debt we’re referring to poor naming, badly structured code, duplication etc. - things that tend to be localized and can be fixed in isolation.
+After all, when we talk about code-level technical debt we’re referring to poor naming, badly structured code, duplication etc. Things that tend to be localized and can be fixed in isolation.
 Architectural Technical Debt (ATD) instead tends to be more complex, with a larger scope, and more time-consuming fixes.

-This is particularly significant in the context of greenfield projects, where you don't experience ATD until months later: you have nothing but options as no code is yet written, no infrastructure is yet picked - and while the path may seems clear, this very freedom can lead to choices that do not stand the test of time or scale.
+This is particularly significant in the context of greenfield projects, where you don't experience ATD until months later: you have nothing but options as no code is yet written, no infrastructure is yet picked.
+And while the path may seems clear, this very freedom can lead to choices that do not stand the test of time or scale.

 As projects transition from their early stages to more mature solutions, the presence and impact of ATD becomes more significant.
 The experience of working on a “new product that has only a few users”, on a “popular product with many users”, and on “critical product” are vastly different in terms of how many constraints are imposed by past (unintentional or intentional) choices on those systems’ evolution.

-Strategies for Managing ATD that DON’T work
+Strategies for managing ATD that DON’T work

 Does the following scenario sound familiar?